BillRAI/Final-AI/README.md

 # Final-AI
-This project is for RAI KMITL, Introduction to AI course
+This project is for Introduction to AI course

 ## Sofware Requirement
    Ubuntu 20.04